Information for new UK undergraduate students starting a course in September 2021.

 You can apply for a tuition fee loan regardless of what your household income is.

 The tuition fee loan from the government is repayable.
-However, you won't have to start paying it back until after you graduate, and only then once you're earning over the repayment threshold (currently £21,000 a year).
-Find out more about repaying student loans
+However, you won't have to start paying it back until after you graduate, and only then once you're earning over the repayment threshold.
+(If you are starting your course in September 2020 the threshold will be £25,716).
+Find out more about repaying student loans.

 Help with living costs

-It will be paid to you in instalments at the start of each term once you've registered on your course.
+It will be paid to you in instalments at the start of each term once you have registered on your course.

 If your circumstances change

-- go to the MoneySavingExpert.com webpages on student finance (for students starting their degree after September 2012)
+MoneySavingExpert.com webpages on student finance (for students starting their degree after September 2012).